kennychua/SeleniumGridInABox/README.md

 How do I set up Selenium Grid In A Box?
 ---------------------------------------
 1. Download the latest Selenium As A Grid pack as a zip from [here](https://github.com/kennychua/SeleniumGridInABox/downloads)

 2. Unpack to your desired install location.
 In this example, we want to install to `C:\SeleniumGridInABox`.
-The folder structure should look like this
+The folder structure should look like this.
-XXXIMAGE
 ![alt text](http://kennychua.net/wp-content/uploads/2012/12/sgib_unpacked_folder_structure.png "Unpacked folder structure")

 3. Set the following environment variables to configure _Selenium Grid In A Box_.
 	- Note that these variables tell _Selenium Grid In A Box_ the included Java version as well as the included browsers.
 This will be handy if you want to upgrade individual components.
-See later 'How Do I' section in documentation
+See later 'How Do I' section in documentation.

 <table>
   <tr>